MAAZ1896/BEGIN/rds_gs.md

 # XXXX Relational Database Service

--Getting started with XXXX Relational Database Service -Purpose and benefits of XXXX RDS
+- Getting started with XXXX Relational Database Service
+  - Purpose and benefits of XXXX RDS
-  -Key concepts and architecture of XXXX RDS
+  - Key concepts and architecture of XXXX RDS
-Creating an XXXX RDS DB instance
+- Creating an XXXX RDS DB instance
-Choosing your database engine for XXXX RDS
+- Choosing your database engine for XXXX RDS
-Creating your first DB instance
+- Creating your first DB instance
-  Console
+  - Console
-Securing your XXXX RDS DB instance
+- Securing your XXXX RDS DB instance
-Connecting to your XXXX RDS DB instance
+- Connecting to your XXXX RDS DB instance
-  Using the XXXX RDS console to retrieve connection information
+  - Using the XXXX RDS console to retrieve connection information
-    Locating the endpoint and port
+    - Locating the endpoint and port